Go to Homepage

 Send us your Feedback / Letter to the Editor

 I dig my walking poles in for each skittish jerk forward, my eyes searching the trail for bits of gravel for my boots to cling to.
 Sweat pours down my back as I try to keep my eyes off the plunge to my right.
-Ralph, who brought an ice axe-which I had earlier mocked-stands beside Lisa and watches me until I catch up with them.
+Ralph, who brought an ice axe – which I had earlier mocked – stands beside Lisa and watches me until I catch up with them.
 They are both kind and exchange comments about how slippery it was.

 The Annapurna trek continues.
 Now the trail rises and falls over a series of false summits.
 We pass several trekkers suffering from altitude sickness and soon Lisa begins to feel the effects of the thin air, panting for breath with every step.
 But before it becomes a serious problem, we're at the summit, celebrating with chocolate and water in a small shack.
 The wind is howling, flapping the prayer flags as we photograph each other.
 Soon the cold chases us off the pass and down the other side.
 All that's left is six hours of walking until lunch and another week of trekking.
 Every day is an adventure on the Annapurna Circuit, possibly the world's most famous trek.
 It is the place where the Dutch word "trek" became synonymous with "hike".
 The circuit wraps around the Annapurna range, a collection of mountains, anchored by Annapurna 1, which is 8,091m high.
 The peak was climbed in June 1950 by Frenchman Maurice Herzog and represented the first ever 8,000-metre conquest.
 Trekkers doing the complete circuit go counter-clockwise to avoid altitude sickness.
 Another good reason to hike in this direction is that lodging and food seem to improve on the far side of the pass, and it's better to go from good to great than great to good.

-Trekking the complete Annapurna circuit takes between 15 to 22 days, depending on fitness, adaptability to altitude and desire to linger along the way.
-While the trail has gained a reputation for being overrun with tourists, it had quietened with the rise of a Maoist insurgency in Nepal, post 9/11 travel jitters and the massacre of Nepal's royal family in 2000.
-While some people questioned the safety of trekking in Nepal, Maoists were not known to harm tourists though a fair bit of free-lance brigandage went on around the Annapurna Circuit.
+In the old days when Maoists prowled the countryside, some people questioned the safety of trekking in Nepal.
+But Maoists were not known to harm tourists though a fair bit of free-lance brigandage went on around the Annapurna Circuit.
 There were reported instances of trekkers being stopped, politely, by armed guerrillas and asked to pay "taxes" of around US$20 each.
 Trekkers were then issued official receipts in case they got hauled up again further along the way.
 Those who could afford it chartered a helicopter or small plane to fly from Pokhara to Jomsom and beyond.
 Yet, times have changed.
-Following a popular uprising, the Maoists joined hands with the government - defusing conflict - and the country's much vaunted constitutional monarchy went into full-blown retreat.
-The country's transition to a secular democracy (as opposed to a Hindu monarchy) continues to pose issues, debate, and protest.
-In April 2008 the communist Maoists swept into power, peacefully, following elections in Nepal.
-It is likely then that the US$20 "tax" will be a thing of the past as the country continues down its avowed path to become a "capitalist democracy", a Switzerland of the East, perhaps to be followed, as classical theorists will opine, by communism, as originally adumbrated by Marx.
+Following a popular uprising, the Maoists joined hands with the government – defusing conflict – and the country's much vaunted constitutional monarchy went into full-blown retreat.

 Day 1 Pokhara - Besisahar - Ngadi